What Is a Nassau?

 Automatic vs. Optional Presses

 Automatic presses trigger whenever a player falls 2-down — no choice involved.
 Optional presses let the trailing player decide whether to press.
 Agree on the rules before the round.
-Automatic presses create more action but can significantly increase the total amount at stake.
+Automatic presses create more action and more segments to win across the round.

 Nassau Strategy